egor71717/shopping-list-angularjs-webpack/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `/WebApplication/dist` directory.

 ## Web Api